pfroelke/Confnetti/chef/README.md

 Use kitchen tool to set virtual machines up. kitchen.yml has description of what and how is going to be set up.
+/recipes/default.rb contain commands to be done on clients.
-In test/integration/default/default_test.rb is a test to check if vm has git installed.
+In test/integration/default/default_test.rb is a test to check if vms have commands accomplished.

 Try:
 $ kitchen create default-ubuntu-2004

-And then:
+Then:
 $ kitchen verify default-ubuntu-2004

+Next:
+$ kitchen test

 Eventualy:
 $ kitchen destroy